LucaHermes/DeepView/README.md

 > For detailed usage, look at the demo notebook ```DeepView Demo.ipynb``` and ```demo.py```

  1. To enable deepview to call the classifier, a wrapper-function (like ```pred_wrapper``` in the Demo notebook) must be provided.
-DeepView will pass a numpy array of samples to this function and as a return, it expects according class probabilities from the classifier as numpy arrays.
+DeepView will pass a numpy array of samples to this function and as a return, it expects according class probabilities (valid probability distribution, not the logits) from the classifier as numpy arrays.
  2. Initialize DeepView-object and pass the created method to the constructor
  3. Run your code and call ```add_samples(samples, labels)``` at any time to add samples to the visualization together with the ground truth labels.
     * The ground truth labels will be visualized along with the predicted labels